genropy/genropy_saved/docs/genro/library_reference/genro/gnrpy/gnr/app/gnrapp.rst

     .. module:: gnr.app.gnrapp.GnrImportException

-    there is no public method.
+    there is no public method

 .. _gnrapp_gnrmixobj: